SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions-exam-problems.md

 |---|---|---|
 |30000<br>VIP<br>49|Not enough money!
 You need 6499.51 leva.|**49 people: 40%** of the budget are spent on **transport**.<br>Remaining amount: 30000 – 12000 = 18000.<br>Category **VIP**: The ticket **price is** 499.99 * 49.<br>**24499.510000000002** < 18000.<br>**Money needed** 24499.51 - 18000 = **6499.51**|

-### Hints and Guidelines
+### Hints and guidelines

-We will read the input data and do the calculations described in the task requirements, in order to check if the money will be sufficient.
+We will read the input data and do the calculations described in the condition to check if the money will be sufficient.

 #### Input data processing

-Let's carefully read the requirements and look at what we expect to take as an **input data**, what is expected to **return as a result**, as well as what are the **main steps** when breaking the **logic circuit**.
+Let's read the condition carefully and look at what we expect to get as an **input data**, what we expect to **return, as a result,**, and what are the **main steps** when dividing the **logic**.

-For a start, let's process and save the input data in **appropriate** for this **variables**:
+To begin with, let's process and save the input data in **appropriate variables**:

 ![](assets/chapter-4-2-images/04.Match-tickets-01.png)

 #### Calculations

-Let's create and initialize the needed variables for doing the calculations:
+Let's create and initialize the needed variables for the calculations:

 ![](assets/chapter-4-2-images/04.Match-tickets-02.png)

-Let's review the requirements once again.
-We need to do **two** blocks of calculations.
+Let's review the condition again.
+We need to do **two** different calculations.

-From the first calculations we must understand what part of the budget has to be spent on **transport**.
-For the logic of these calculations we will notice that it only matters **the number of people in the group**.
-Therefore, we will create the logic according to the number of fans.
+The first calculations are about what part of the budget we will have to set aside for **transport**.
+For the logic of these calculations, we will notice that only **the number of people in the group** matters.
+Therefore, we will make a logical breakdown by the number of fans.

 We will use a conditional construction - a series of **`if-else`** blocks.

 ![](assets/chapter-4-2-images/04.Match-tickets-03.png)

-From the second calculations we need to find out what amount will be needed for purchasing **the tickets for the group**.
-According to the task, it only depends on the type of tickets which we need to buy.
+The second calculations are about what amount we will need to buy **tickets for the group**.
+According to the condition, it depends only on the type of tickets, we have to buy.

 Let's use **`switch-case`** conditional construction.

 ![](assets/chapter-4-2-images/04.Match-tickets-04.png)

-Once we have calculated the **transport costs** and **the tickets costs**, what remains is to calculate the final result and see **whether it will succeed** the group of fans to attend the Euro Cup 2016 or **not** with this parameters given.
+Once we have calculated the **transport** and **the tickets** costs, what remains is to calculate the final result and see **whether it will succeed** the group of fans to attend the Euro 2016 or **not** with these parameters given.

-For printing the result, in order to skip one **`else` condition** we will assume that the group can, by default, attend Euro Cup 2016.
+For printing the result, in order to skip one **`else` condition**, we will assume that the group can, by default, attend Euro 2016.

 ![](assets/chapter-4-2-images/04.Match-tickets-05.png)

-#### Printing the Result
+#### Printing the result

 Finally, we need to print the calculated result on the console.

-### Testing in the Judge System
+### Testing in the Judge system

 Test your solution here: [https://judge.softuni.bg/Contests/Practice/Index/654#3](https://judge.softuni.bg/Contests/Practice/Index/654#3).